How to Use LINC

 Unlike typical communication technologies that use one or more centralized clearinghouses for messages (mail, email, texts, etc.), a mesh network gets messages from sender to recipient by “hopping” from device to device (called “nodes”).
 Each device in the chain blindly passes the note, like kids in a classroom.
 Even if someone nefarious tries to open a note that isn’t for them, they can’t read it because it’s encrypted with the same technology that protects your online banking.
 Only the intended recipient can open and read the note.

-The backbone of LINC is an open-source and free software called Meshtastic that runs on many affordable devices.
+The backbones of LINC are open-source and free protocols, Meshtastic and MeshCore, which run on many affordable devices.
 These devices range in capabilities and features, but the most basic ones pair to a cell phone and use the phone’s screen as the interface for the device.
 Don’t worry, the phone doesn’t need an Internet or cell network connection to do this.

 The T-Deck Plus